1.1. X-definition and model of XML element

-As a starting point, consider an XML element that describes a book:
+As a starting point, consider following XML element that describes a book:

 <Book ISBN = "123456789"